 Is corneal topography mandatory before cataract surgery?

-It is not "mandatory" in a regulatory sense, but it has become a standard examination for ensuring the safety of cataract surgery.
-It allows precise measurement of corneal astigmatism, screening for an irregular cornea (early keratoconus, sequelae of refractive surgery, scarring) and avoidance of refractive surprises.
-In practice, it is particularly useful whenever a "customized" outcome is sought and/or when a toric, EDOF, or multifocal lens is being considered.
+It is not "mandatory" in an administrative sense, but it has become a standard examination for ensuring the safety of cataract surgery.
+It allows precise measurement of corneal astigmatism, screening for an irregular cornea (early keratoconus, sequelae of refractive surgery, scarring) and avoiding refractive surprises.
+In practice, it is particularly useful whenever a "customized" result is desired and/or a toric, EDOF, or multifocal implant is being considered.

 What is the difference between biometry and corneal topography?

-Ocular biometry is primarily used to calculate the lens power (axial length, keratometry, anterior chamber depth, etc.) in order to target the desired correction.
-Corneal topography provides a more detailed analysis of the shape and regularity of the cornea: it specifies the quality of astigmatism (regular or irregular), its axis, and identifies surface or structural abnormalities that may limit the visual outcome.
+Ocular biometry is primarily used to calculate the power of the implant (axial length, keratometry, anterior chamber depth, etc.) in order to target the desired correction.
+Corneal topography provides a more detailed analysis of the shape and regularity of the cornea: it specifies the quality of the astigmatism (regular or irregular), its axis, and detects surface or structural abnormalities that may limit the visual outcome.

 Yes.
-An unstable tear film can make the maps less reliable and cause astigmatism measurements to vary.
-This is why treatment for dry eye disease (artificial tears, eyelid hygiene, management of blepharitis) may be recommended before finalizing lens calculations.
+An unstable tear film can make the maps less reliable and cause the astigmatism measurements to vary.
+This is why treatment of dry eye disease (artificial tears, eyelid hygiene, management of blepharitis) may be recommended before finalizing implant calculations.
 The goal is to obtain reproducible and consistent measurements from one session to the next.

-Can topography help determine whether a toric lens is appropriate?
+Can topography help in choosing a toric implant?

 Yes, it is in fact one of the key examinations.
-It precisely measures corneal astigmatism, its axis, and its regularity, which determines the indication for a toric lens and the correction strategy.
-It also helps verify consistency between multiple measurements (biometry, refraction, keratometry) before deciding on the toric power.
+It precisely measures corneal astigmatism, its axis, and its regularity, which determines the indication for a toric implant and the correction strategy.
+It also helps verify the consistency between multiple measurements (biometry, refraction, keratometry) before deciding on the toric power.

-Can a multifocal lens be used if there is astigmatism?
+Can I have a multifocal implant if I have astigmatism?

 It depends on the type of astigmatism.
-Regular astigmatism can often be corrected (toric lens, combined strategy), which may make a multifocal or EDOF lens feasible in a well-selected patient.
-However, irregular astigmatism (irregular cornea, keratoconus, sequelae of surgery) makes multifocal lenses riskier in terms of contrast and halos.
-In such cases, optical quality and comfort are generally prioritized.
+Regular astigmatism can often be corrected (toric implant, combined strategy), which may make a multifocal or EDOF implant feasible in a well-selected patient.
+However, irregular astigmatism (irregular cornea, keratoconus, sequelae of surgery) makes multifocal implants riskier in terms of contrast and halos.
+In these cases, optical quality and comfort are generally prioritized.

 After LASIK or PRK, is topography essential?

-How long does the corneal topography examination take?
+How long does a corneal topography examination take?

 📍 Consultation at Paris – Auteuil Ophthalmology Practice